Laurie Halse Anderson: Career

 During her early career, Anderson wrote several pieces of non-fiction.
 The first was a children's book featuring Saudi Arabia.
-She also co-authored a book about parenting shy children with Dr. Ward Swallow.
+She co-authored a book about parenting shy children with Dr. Ward Swallow.

 Selected texts

 Speak (1999)

 In 1999, Farrar, Straus and Giroux published Anderson's best-known novel to date, Speak.
 It was a New York Times Bestseller and was adapted into film in 2004, starring Kristen Stewart as Melinda Sordino.
 The novel became a finalist for the National Book Award and won Anderson honors for its portrayal of a thirteen-year-old girl who becomes mute after a sexual assault.
 The paperback version was published in 2001 by Puffin Books, an imprint of Penguin Publishing.
 Speak has been translated into 16 languages.

 In 2018, Anderson revealed that she was raped when she was thirteen years old, and the novel was based on her experience.
 Anderson later wrote a memoir, Shout, about her life when she was a teenager, including details of her rape and the trauma she faced afterward.